solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 #### Indexing

-You can add an index to use approximate nearest neighbor search, which trades some recall for speed.
-Unlike typical indexes, you will see different results for queries after adding an approximate index.
+Add indexes to use approximate nearest neighbor search, which will trade some recall for speed.
+Unlike typical indexes, it is possible to see different results for queries after adding an approximate index.
 Supported index types are:

 - **HNSW** - creates a multilayer graph.
 It has better query performance than IVFFlat (in terms of speed-recall tradeoff), but has slower build times and uses more memory.
-Also, an index can be created without any data in the table since there isn’t a training step like IVFFlat.
+Also, an index can be created without any data in the table since there isn't a training step like IVFFlat.
 - **IVFFlat** - divides vectors into lists, and then searches a subset of those lists that are closest to the query vector.
 It has faster build times and uses less memory than HNSW, but has lower query performance (in terms of speed-recall tradeoff).

 #### Functions